Transfer Your Life: The only 1 blog post you need for weight loss

 Okay but… how do I actually start?

 Let’s keep it real.
 If you’re anything like me back in the day, you’re sick of vague advice like “just eat clean” or “move more.”
-Like, babe… I have been moving — mostly in circles.
+Like, darling… I have been moving – mostly in circles.

 So here it is: the no-fluff, no-fad, gentle-but-scientific way to start.